rphmeier/jobsteal/README.md

 ```

 The spawner passed to the "scope" closure can be used to create more scopes -- as nested as you'd like.
-Each job function gets a spawner passed to it as well, so you can very easily split tasks recursively.
+Each job function can have a spawner passed to it as well by spawning jobs with `Spawner::recurse`, so you can very easily split tasks recursively.
+Recursive work-splitting typically leads to much better work distribution between worker threads.

 ## Panic Safety
 A panic in one worker is intended to propagate to the main thread eventually.
 However, the code hasn't been vetted for safety, so please try to avoid panicking in your jobs.
 There should probably be a PanicSafe bound on job functions.
+This would require nightly, and PanicSafe is also really cumbersome.